rentruewang/snippets/README.md

 ## Since when do languages of a project matter?

 **It doesn't**.
+[Any performant system comes down to algorithms and engineering](https://stackoverflow.com/a/4911818), and programming languages is just a small part of engineering (e.g. less than architecture design).
 Users care about the end product, rather than how things are written.
-However, some languages are better at certain things than others.
+Still, some languages are better at certain things than others.
 For me, I would like the minimum possible to be able to do everything I want to do.
 This is why I have a list of languages that I use.

 ## What languages are you interested in working on?